• Blog

 The Case for a Regular Blanket

-Regular blankets have a few things going for them that electric blankets can't match.
+Regular blankets have a few things going for them that electric blankets simply can't match.
+If your sleeping situation doesn't demand active heat generation, a quality non-electric blanket will outperform on almost every other measure.

 The Case for an Electric Blanket